 Who is this programme designed for?

 This programme is designed to prepare international students for postgraduate study in the UK.
-The MFP will allow you to improve your English while learning the study skills and research methods that you will need during your Master’s degree studies.
+The PMP will allow you to improve your English while learning the study skills and research methods that you will need during your Master’s degree studies.
 Depending on the length of the programme you study, you may also study academic modules relating to your chosen progression route.

 How long will I study for?